Kotlin/kotlinx.serialization/docs/inline-classes.md

 ## Unsigned types support (JSON only)

-There are already some inline classes in standard library.
-Some of them are unsigned types — `UByte`, `UShort`, `UInt` and `ULong`.
+Kotlin standard library provides ready-to-use unsigned arithmetics, leveraging inline classes to represent unsigned types: `UByte`, `UShort`, `UInt` and `ULong`.
-[Json] format from kotlinx.serialization has a built-in support for them: these types are serialized as theirs string representations, i.e. in unsigned form.
+[Json] format has built-in support for them: these types are serialized as theirs string representations in unsigned form.
-These types are treated as regular serializable types by the compiler plugin and therefore can be freely used in serializable classes:
+These types are handled as regular serializable types by the compiler plugin and can be freely used in serializable classes:

 ```kotlin
 @Serializable